Code-Institute-Submissions/merlynjwa-keep-climbing_AugResubb/README.md

 ### Centre Image

+The centre image serves to provide a break for the view from the text, as well as provide a bit more visual interest to the site.

+It also gives the viewer a small insite to the potental appearance of the centre *(if this was a real-life centre)*.

 ![Full centre image which is cropped down for each viewport](./assets/images/man-wall-climbing-on-red-wall-photo.webp)

 This is the full size of the image which I've used to divide the centre of the page, seperating the top content of the 'about us' and 'header' sections.